MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal.md

     module: 'Module 06 - Design and implement network security'
 ---

-# M06-Unit 4 Configure DDoS Protection on a virtual network using the Azure portal
+# M06 - Unit 4 Configure DDoS Protection on a virtual network using the Azure portal

 ## Exercise scenario